lxdnz254/CleanDataCourse/README.md

 run_analysis.R will check your working directory and ensure its set or stop with an error if one is not set.
-It will then download and install the packages "downloader", "tidyr", "stringr", "dplyr", & "plyr" for use in this script.
+It will then download and install the packages "downloader", "tidyr", "stringr", "dplyr", "plyr" and "data.table" for use in this script.

 Next it will download the raw data from the internet and save as "data.zip" in your working directory (file size 59.6MB).